GLSRC/rescomp/doc/installation.md

     pip install .

-After the installation, try
+After the installation, you can test that the package works correctly by installing pytest

-    python -m unittest -v
+    conda install pytest

+and then running it:

+    pytest

-and you should see a variety of tests being executed.
-If all of them end with "ok" and no errors are thrown, the installation was successful.
+You should see a variety of tests being executed.
+If no big red errors are thrown, the installation was successful.

+After the installation, check out our [examples](examples.rst) to familiarize yourself with the package.

 ### Common Installation Problems
 ####  The installation seems to have worked without error, but the package is not found when I try to import it.